-17. Can I make payroll payments during the liquidation period?
+16. Can I make payroll payments during the liquidation period?

 No, personal services by an employee cannot be obligated.
-If you have a payroll that falls after the 30th, the PSU must draw cash for eligible payroll expenses through September 30th.
+If you have a payroll that falls after the 30th, the PSU must draw cash for eligible payroll expenses through September 30th, or relevant last day of the period of performance.